apache/nuttx/configs/sim/README.txt

     cd <nuttx-directory>/tools
     ./Configure.sh sim/nettest

+  NOTES:
-  NOTE: The NuttX network is not, however, functional on the TAP device yet.
+  - The NuttX network is not, however, functional on the Linux TAP device yet.

+  - As of NuttX-5.18, when built on Windows, this test does not try to use the TAP device (which is not available on Cygwin anyway), but inside will try to use the Cygwin WPCAP library.
+Only the most preliminary testing has been performed with the Cygwin WPCAP library, however.

+    NOTE that the IP address is hard-coded in arch/sim/src/up_wpcap.c.
+    You will either need to edit your configuration files to use 10.0.0.1 on the "target" (CONFIG_EXAMPLE_NETTEST_*) or edit up_wpcap.c to select the IP address that you want to use.

 nsh
   Configures to use the NuttShell at examples/nsh.
 This configuration